Biden to lay out vax donations, urge world leaders to join

 Biden to lay out vax donations, urge world leaders to joinNew

 MAWGAN PORTH, England (AP) — One year ago, the U.S. was the deadliest hotspot of the COVID-19 pandemic, forcing the cancellation of the Group of Seven summit.
-Now, the U.S. is a model for how to successfully emerge from the global pandemic.
-For President Joe Biden, it’s a personal vindication of his pledge to turn around the U.S. virus, but also a global call to action for other nations.
-In a speech on the eve of this year’s G-7 summit in Cornwall, England, Biden on Thursday will unveil plans for the U.S. to donate 500 million vaccine doses around the globe.
-And Biden is expected to ask his fellow G-7 leaders to do more as well.
+Now, the U.S. is a model for how to successfully emerge from the pandemic.
+In a speech on the eve of this year’s G-7 summit in England, Biden on Thursday will discuss plans for the U.S. to donate 500 million vaccine doses around the globe.
+The U.S. has faced mounting pressure to outline its plan to share vaccines with the rest of the world, especially as demand for shots in the U.S. has dropped precipitously in recent weeks.